aghmnl/compiti-client/README.md

 - [shadcn/ui Documentation](https://ui.shadcn.com/docs)
 - [Clerk Documentation](https://clerk.dev/docs)

-## Objectives Achieved

-This repository fulfills the following objectives:

-- Implements a modular component structure.
-- Follows best practices for code organization (e.g., separation of components, API calls, validations).
-- Provides a fully functional CRUD application with a clean and responsive UI.
-- Ensures secure access to the application using Clerk authentication.

 ## Installation and Local Setup

 Follow these steps to install and run the application locally: